 TEXTBOOKS, SCHOOL SUPPLIES, MUSIC INSTRUMENTS, AND OTHER

-Middle School students will receive a portfolio/computer bag and a lock.
-They will also receive an agenda which will be charged to their Student Billing Account.
+Textbooks and Supplies Middle School students will receive a portfolio/computer bag, a lock, duotang folders and standard supplies for each class.
+These items and a student agenda will be charged to their Student Billing Account.
 Students entering Crescent in Grade 8 will receive a calculator and pencil case.
-Families will need to purchase the remaining supplies before the beginning of the school year.
+A list of additional supplies will be issued to parents this summer.
+These items will need to be purchased in advance of the first day of school.

 CRESCENT SUMMER PROGRAMS